agsight

 eliminate the need for infrastructure

-Across interviews and surveys, I kept hearing the same thing: farmers could access plenty of metrics like evapotranspiration and pest pressure—but didn’t know what to do with them.
-Numbers were everywhere, but guidance was nowhere.
-The real need?
-Clear, actionable advice tailored to their fields, like “adjust irrigation by 20 minutes” or “apply soil treatment here.”
-Whoever bridges the gap between data and decisions with simple, trusted steps will earn farmers’ trust and adoption.
+Farmers have access to metrics like evapotranspiration and pest pressure but don't know what to do with them.
+The real need: Clear, actionable advice like "adjust irrigation by 20 minutes" or "apply treatment to Block 3."
+Bridging the gap between data and decisions with simple, trusted steps will increase adoption.

 make solutions affordable